ioulian/frontend-workflow/README.md

 - Remove `demo` entry point from `webpack.common.js`
 - Remove `src/demo`
-- Remove demo html from `index.html`
+- Remove demo html from `index.ejs` and `offline.ejs`
+- *NOTE*: The stories require demo content.
+The build will fail if the images from demo are removed because they are needed for some stories.
+You can replace those images with your own or some placeholder.

 You can now start with our own project.